Dear Members,

 independence of Directors at time of appointment/ re-appointment and the Board shall

-Directors "as specified in Schedule IV to the companies Act, 2013.
+Independent Directors as specified in Schedule IV to the companies Act, 2013.

 3.3 Other Directorships/ Committee Memberships